klementc/exitpyth/Readme.md

 This project tries to copy the gameplay of the platformer exit path in another language than flash.

+Of course it's very ugly: my first glance at pygame, plus trying to copy a game full of glitches

+# Run:

+To run the game, you need python3 and pygame installed On linux:
+`pip install pygame`

+Just run main.py from the game directory to launch the game:

+`python main.py`

 # Log:

 - 28/06: